langflow-ai/langflow/docs/docs/Get-Started/get-started-quickstart.md

 1. Disconnect the **Chat Input** component from the **OpenAI** component by double-clicking on the connecting line.
 2. Click **Vector Stores**, select the **Astra DB component**, and then drag it to the canvas.
-The **Astra DB component** component connects to your **Astra DB component** database.
+The [Astra DB vector store](/components-vector-stores#astra-db-vector-store) component connects to your **Astra DB component** database.
 3. Click **Processing**, select the **Split Text** component, and then drag it to the canvas.
-The Split Text component splits the loaded text into smaller chunks.
+The [Split Text](/components-helpers#split-text) component splits the loaded text into smaller chunks.
 4. Click **Processing**, select the **Parse Data** component, and then drag it to the canvas.
-The Parse Data component converts the data from the **Astra DB component** component into plain text.
+The [Parse Data](/components-helpers#parse-data) component converts the data from the **Astra DB component** component into plain text.
 5. Click **Embeddings**, select the **OpenAI Embeddings** component, and then drag it to the canvas.
-The OpenAI Embeddings component generates embeddings for the user's input, which are compared to the vector data in the database.
+The [OpenAI Embeddings](/components-embedding-models#openai-embeddings) component generates embeddings for the user's input, which are compared to the vector data in the database.
 6. Connect the new components into the existing flow, so your flow looks like this:

 ![](/img/quickstart-add-document-ingestion.png)